Garikapati Narahari Sastry: Early life and education

 G. N. Sastry completed his BSc (1985) and MSc (1988) from Osmania University.
 He earned his PhD from University of Hyderabad in Theoretical and Computational Chemistry under the supervision of Prof. E. D. Jemmis in 1995.
 Subsequently, he moved to Israel to carry out his first postdoctoral studies (1994 – 1996) with Prof. Sason Shaik in Hebrew University where he majorly focused on valance bond modelling and electronic transfer reactions.
 In 1996, he moved to Switzerland and did his second postdoctoral studies with Prof. Thomas Bally in University of Fibourg, Switzerland.
 In Switzerland he worked in Molecular modelling and theoretical and physical organic chemistry.

 Career

 After two postdoctoral stints, he moved to India and he has served as Assistant Professor in Pondicherry University for five years (1997 – 2002).
 There majorly focused on Molecular modelling and theoretical and physical organic chemistry.
 In 2002 he moved to CSIR – Indian Institute of Chemical Technology, Hyderabad where he served for almost two decades and made fundamental contributions in supramolecular chemistry which itself is a highly interdisciplinary areas.
-In 2019, he took charge as a Director in CSIR – North East Institute of Science and Technology, Jorhat, Assam.
-He also holds additional charge as Head of the Department of Advanced Computation and Data Sciences Division.
+On 19 February 2019, he took charge as a Director in CSIR – North East Institute of Science and Technology, Jorhat, Assam and served their till 10 January 2024.
+Currently, he is serving as Professor at Department of Biotechnology at IIT-Hyderabad.